 Let’s face it, anything related to your own health is important, and choosing a dentist is no different.
 In this article we have examined the key areas to consider when choosing a dentist.

-If you can find a dentist for ticks all of those boxes for you, then it’s time to make an appointment and check it out for yourself.
+If you can find a dentist that ticks all of those boxes for you, then it’s time to make an appointment and check it out for yourself.
 Many dentists report having relationships with patients that extend for years and even decades.
 Receiving good quality dental care in such a trusting relationship is an ideal scenario.